A Vidi Case Study

 A new era of Magic fandom

-Since launching the new identity, SMS has:
+Since launching the new identity, The Sixth Man Show has:

 • Expanded its reach across digital platforms with a unified, high-impact visual system